UltronFoundationDev/public_docs/UltronChangelog.md

 **In this file Ultron team lists rollout and development updates for each week for all Ultron Foundation main products.**

+## Ultron foundation updates from 22.05 - 26.05.2023

+**NFT Staking HUB**

+* Adding new Gaming NFT packages - in progress;
+* Burn unused gaming nft’s - completed;
+* Pre-sale of Gaming NFTs  preparation and deployment - completed;
+* NFT staking v2 preparation - in progress;
+* Verification of the functions of the old and new contract + transfer all backend functions to the protocol of the new contract - in progress;
+* Data transfer to a new smart contract in testnet - completed;
+* Redeployment and setup graphs for multiple environments - in progress;

+**Infrastructure**
+* Set up monitoring for vaults while in operation - in progress;
+* Refinement of CI - Based on Solutions - completed;
+* K8 support maintenance - in progress;
+* Running IPFS in cluster mode in a k8s - in progress;
+* Refinement of the system for collecting metrics - in progress;

+**Ulxscan**
+* Parsing alerts from sentry Ulxscan - in progress;
+* Update web3modal v.2 Blockexplorer - in progress;

+**UltronSwap**
+* Debug DEX with browser trust wallet - in progress;
+* Fixing incorrect display of BNB price on Swap - completed;
+* Adding new farm pools and bridge pairs - in progress;
+* Bug with looking for reserves for swap - in progress;

 ## Ultron foundation updates from 15.05 - 19.05.2023

 **NFT Staking Hub**